the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab1_http/_index.md

 ---
 title: "1.
 HTTP"
 type: lab
-draft: true
 ---

 # HTTP: How Computers Communicate

 The Internet may be humanity's most profound invention.
-A global network of computers talking to one another, allowing possible for people all over the world to interact.
+A global network of computers talking to one another, making it possible for people all over the world to interact.
 In this lab, we will start learning about *how* computers talk with one another.